 The brilliant thing about quad bikes, or all-terrain vehicles (ATVs), is that they are agile, can conquer pretty much any ground and are relatively easy to ride too.
 They offer similar prowess to a 4×4 vehicle but with the full-on user experience of a bike.

-In terms of taking your own quad bike, it’s more likely to be a practice track rather than an off-road course that will allow you to do this.
+In terms of a bring your own quad bike tracks, it’s more likely to be a practice track rather than an off-road course that will allow you to do this.
 If you’re going to use your own ATV on a private track, check ahead to make sure that your quad meets all the required safety standards, that you have the appropriate safety gear and that you have adequate quad bike insurance where necessary.

 Nae Limits in Scotland offers riders the opportunity to traverse ravines, plunge into rivers and get down and dirty in the best that the Scottish countryside has to offer in any season – if you dare!
 With 3 separate locations to choose from, there is a course and experience level to suit all.

-No matter whether it’s high-octane thrills, fine-tuning your agility and riding skills or even just a love of exploring the great outdoors (with an engine), the UK has such an exciting variety of tracks, courses and clubs to get involved with, you’re bound to find something to suit your off-roading needs.
+No matter whether it’s high-octane thrills, fine-tuning your agility and riding skills or even just a love of exploring the great outdoors (with an engine), there’s much fun to be had on the many off-road tracks/courses UK has to offer.
+Such an exciting variety of tracks, courses and clubs to get involved with, you’re bound to find something to suit your off-roading needs.